-In October 2012, Laurent Bichon was taken on as “commis” pastry chef at Le Meurice hotel, in Paris.
-Committed to perfecting his range of expertise, and to working in renowned establishments, Chef Laurent Bichon applied to the three Michelin-starred Guy Savoy restaurant in Paris.
-Rapidly climbing the ladder, Chef Bichon was appointed “chef de partie” at the Plaza Athénée restaurant, also in Paris, where he remained for more than 3 years.
+After training, in October 2002, Laurent Bichon began as “commis” pastry chef at Le Meurice hotel, one Michelin star, in Paris.
+Committed to perfecting his range of expertise, and to working in renowned establishments, Chef Laurent Bichon moved to the three Michelin-starred Guy Savoy restaurant in Paris.
+Rapidly climbing the ladder, Chef Bichon became “chef de partie” at the three-starred Plaza Athénée restaurant, also in Paris, where he remained for 3 years.

-Seeing his career developing, he decided to discover other culinary horizons and headed to Canada, where he worked for several months as pastry “second”.
-Upon his return to Paris, Chef Bichon continued his career as “chef de partie” at Le Crillon hotel.
-Over the years, he developed his professionalism and experience as a pastry chef.
+Seeing his career developing, he decided to discover other culinary horizons and headed to Canada, where he worked at the St James Hotel for several months as pastry “second”.
+Upon his return to Paris, Chef Bichon continued his career as “chef de partie” at Hôtel de Crillon.

-Chef Bichon then decided to go into traditional hospitality and began teaching pastry in an international hospitality school in the south of France, where he remained for over 6 years.
+Looking to transmit his knowledge, Chef Bichon decided to teach pastry in an international hospitality school in the south of France, where he remained for over 6 years.

-To fine-tune his professional skills, Chef Bichon took several training programmes in order to gain an even deeper understanding, one in freshly baked pastries in a renowned establishment and a second with the famous sugar sculptor Stéphane Klein.
-He also carried out boulangerie training with One of the Best Craftsmen in France (Meilleur Ouvrier de France - MOF) in boulangerie.
+To further fine-tune his professional skills, Chef Bichon undertook a number of training programmes in order to gain an even deeper understanding; in “viennoiserie’’(freshly baked pastries) at a renowned establishment and sugar centrepieces with the famous sugar sculptor Stéphane Klein.
+He also carried out boulangerie training with Henri Poch, One of the Best Craftsmen in France (MOF).

 Chef Laurent Bichon joined Le Cordon Bleu Paris team of Chef Instructors in 2017.